harrygorden/thisweekend/README.md

 ## 📧 Contact

-For questions or suggestions, please open an issue in the repository.
+For questions or suggestions, please open an issue in this repository.

 ---

-**Built with ❤️ in Memphis, TN**
+**Built with ❤️ for Memphis weekends**